stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

 * This uploads setup scripts via scp.
 If the ssh-key that you used for Google Cloud requires passphrase or your ssh key path is not `~/.ssh/google_compute_engine`, you will need to modify the script.
 * The command will spam you with a lot of output, sorry.
-* If you use a preemptible instance, you probably want to use the ["babysitting" script](#using-the-babysitting-script-with-a-preemptible-or-trc-tpu-vm) that automatically re-creates the VM.
+* If you use a preemptible instance, you probably want to use the ["babysitting" script](#babysitting-script) to the VM.
 That's explained down below in the [Running Levanter GPT-2](#running-levanter-gpt-2) section.